Skip to content

 Summary

-Connecting your Bluetooth printer or scanner to Windows 11 involves making your device discoverable, turning on Bluetooth in Windows, adding the device through Settings, and following any prompts.
+Connecting a Bluetooth printer or scanner to Windows 11 involves making the device discoverable, turning on Bluetooth in Windows, adding the device through Settings, and following any prompts.

 How do I make my Bluetooth printer discoverable?

-To make your Bluetooth printer discoverable, ensure it’s turned on and in pairing mode, just like when you first set it up.
-Also, check that Bluetooth is enabled on your Windows 11 computer by going to Settings > Devices > Bluetooth & other devices.
-Sometimes, updating your printer’s drivers can resolve discoverability issues.
+To make a Bluetooth printer discoverable, ensure it stays turned on and in pairing mode.
+Also, check that Bluetooth remains enabled on the Windows 11 computer by going to Settings > Devices > Bluetooth & other devices.
+Updating printer drivers often resolves discoverability problems.

 Was this guide helpful?